NirmalNaveen20/aws-cloud-projects/SECURITY.md

 We will acknowledge the report as quickly as possible and work on a fix as soon as possible.
 We take security very seriously and will do everything we can to ensure that any vulnerabilities are dealt with in a timely manner.

-## Supported Versions

-For each version of the project, please check the repository to see if it is still maintained and supported.
-If you're using a version that is no longer supported, we strongly encourage you to upgrade to the latest version.

 ## Secure Code Practices

 To help keep this project secure, we follow best practices for secure coding: